 If RRCSetup is received during SDT, the UE will discard the current INACTIVE AS context and AS security context which requires RRC establishment related signalling to establish AS context and AS security context again

 In addition, RAN2 also discussed whether there is any issue if MAC is not reset upon receiving RRCSetup after data is exchanged during SDT.
-RAN2 discussed whether the network can handle this scenario without performing a MAC reset by network implementation or if a MAC reset is needed to handle this.
+RAN2 discussed whether the network can handle this scenario without performing a MAC reset by network implementation or if a MAC reset is needed.
 Some companies in RAN2 are not sure whether network implementation can handle this without MAC reset.
-RAN2 would like to point out that if a MAC reset is needed, this would be a non-backward compatible change to Rel-17 and would need a separate capability and is not desirable.
+RAN2 would like to add that if a MAC reset is needed, this would be a non-backward compatible change to Rel-17 and is not desirable.

 2. Actions:

 To RAN2 group.

-ACTION: RAN2 kindly asks RAN3 to take the above considerations into account.
+ACTION: RAN2 kindly asks RAN3 to take the above considerations into account for Xn-based network solution for partial context transfer.

 3. Date of Next RAN2 Meetings: